James Madison Wells: Later years

 After being removed as governor, Wells went home to Rapides Parish.
 In 1872 he supported Republican President Ulysses S. Grant's re-election.
 During the 1870s Wells returned to politics as a "scalawag" and was known by opponents as "Mad Wells."
 In 1873, he was appointed chairman of the State Returning Board, which was responsible for determining the legality of ballots and for discarding fraudulent votes.
 In this, Wells helped Republicans regain some of the votes it lost to white Democrats' anti-Black violence and terror.
 He was consequently appointed Surveyor of the Port of New Orleans (Customs) from 1874 to 1880.

-He died on February 28, 1899, at his residence in Rapides Parish.
+He died on February 28, 1899, at his residence in Rapides Parish, at the age of 91.